 Sleep deprivation is the term used to describe the state caused by a lack of adequate quantity and quality of sleep.
 It also includes involuntary or voluntary sleeplessness and disruption of the circadian rhythm.

-Lack of sleep is a common problem in the modern society that affects both young people and adults.
+Lack of sleep is a common problem in modern society that affects both young people and adults.
 Occasional sleep interruptions quickly disappear, but consistent lack of sleep leads to drowsiness throughout the day, low perception of life, and obesity.

-In fact, staying awake for 24 hours causes reduced hand-to-eye coordination that is often similar to blood laced with alcohol by 0.1%.
+In fact, staying awake for 24 hours causes reduced hand-to-eye coordination which is often similar to blood laced with alcohol by 0.1%.
 It explains why lack of sleep increases the risk of accidents and injuries at the workplace.
 Lack of sleep in school-aged children is often linked to emotional difficulties like depression and poor performance.

 A sleep-oriented study conducted in Italy and the United Kingdom on 1.3 million people showed that people who were sleeping for less than six hours a night were 12 per cent more likely to have a premature death.